VitaeTeam/Vitae/doc/build-macos.md

         make check

-4. (Optional) You can also install vitaed to your path:
+4. (Optional) You can also install vitaed to your path or skip to step 5 to create portable package:

         make install

+5. (Optional) Portable package:

+        make deploy

 Use Qt Creator as IDE
 ------------------------
 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.